YoC00lig/Algorytmy-geometryczne/lab01/README.md

 # 🔶 The objective of the exercise 🔶
 <p>The exercise consists of comparing and contrasting the results of classifying the position of points relative to a line segment, depending on the calculation precision, zero tolerance, and the method used to calculate the determinant. </p>

-<p>The task was accomplished by employing a function that assesses the determinant and categorizes points based on their position relative to the line.
-This process was repeated for every set of points, employing each of the four determinant calculation methods and various selected zero tolerances. </p>
+<p>The task was accomplished by implementing a function that assesses the determinant and categorizes points based on their position relative to the line.
+This process was repeated for every set of points, using each of the four determinant calculation methods and various selected zero tolerances. </p>

 # 🔶 Results for example dataset 🔶